zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 5. Click the start button and wait for Wabbajack to finish.

 # Post Installation Steps

+**Adding AV Exceptions for MO2:** Please read [here](https://vivanewvegas.moddinglinked.com/mo2.html#exceptions) for instructions on how to setup antivirus exclusions for MO2 as Windows can block MO2 and mod files from loading due to how MO2's virtualized filesystem works.

 **Starting MO2:**
 1. After running `ModOrganizer.exe` from the modlist installation directory, you will get an error regarding MO2 being unable to open instance 'Portable', select OK and select `New Vegas` from the list of games.